swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 Now R has noticed that there are three possible categories in our data - but it also did something surprising; instead of printing out the strings we gave it, we got a bunch of numbers instead.
-R has replaced our human-readable categories with numbered indices under the hood:
+R has replaced our human-readable categories with numbered indices under the hood, this is necessary as many statistical calculations utilise such numerical representations for categorical data:

 ~~~